.png)

 The MdC logo is a symbol of our values.
 It contains: 1) a crotchet rest (which has been turned on its side to form the M), which represents a short pause in the music, a space where you can take time out for a beat, rest, reflect and focus on yourself and your healing; 2) a fermata (which has been rotated to form the C), which signifies that something should be held or sustained, symbolising our therapeutic approach to providing a holding and containing space for you to feel secure enough to build a sustained relationship with your music therapist.

-Michaela is an HCPC- and BAMT-registered music therapist with a Masters in Music Therapy from Guildhall School of Music and Drama in London.
-She is DBS-certified and regularly updates her immunisations and relevant trainings, such as safeguarding and emergency life support.
-She believes in an integrative and holistic approach to healing which includes exploring all the aspects of our psyches, identities, souls, our physical and physiological selves, and the systems we live in.
+I am an HCPC- and BAMT-registered music therapist with a Masters in Music Therapy from Guildhall School of Music and Drama (GSMD) in London.
+Within and beyond the profession, I am also an antiracist and social justice activist.
+I am DBS-certified and up-to-date in safeguarding and emergency life support trainings.
+As a social justice worker, I keep myself relevant through consistent training in all matters of diversity, equity, anti-oppression, and decolonial practice.
+I believe in an integrative and holistic approach to healing which includes exploring all the aspects of our psyches, identities, souls, our physical and physiological selves, and the systems we live in.

-Michaela identifies as a woman of colour and sits on the EDIB panel for the British Association for Music Therapy.
-She is a voice for change, challenging existing music therapy training approaches and practices which remain steeped in White, Western, colonial ideas and which do not inclusively and fairly serve the wide and diverse client group she has seen whilst working in the UK.
+As a Brown woman of colour and an antiracist and social justice activist, I am a prominent voice for change in the music therapy profession.
+I sat on the seminal Race Awareness Panel for the British Association for Music Therapy (BAMT) in 2021 and continue to challenge existing music therapy training approaches and practices which remain steeped in White, Western, colonial ideas and which do not inclusively and fairly serve the wide and diverse client groups I have seen whilst working in the UK.
 (Listen to Michaela's BAMT Podcast below.)
+In 2022, I co-founded the 'We Are Monster' Global Network for Music Therapists of Colour and am fiercely proud to be one of its caretakers.